raspberrypilearning/clone-wars/en/step_2.md

 --- task ---

-Add some more code inside the `forever`{:class="blockcontrol"} block to make your spaceship move to the right when the **right** arrow key is pressed.
+Add some more code inside the `forever`{:class="blockcontrol"} block to make your spaceship move to the right if the <kbd>right</kbd> arrow key is pressed.

 --- hints ---

 --- hint ---

-If subtracting `4` from the spaceship's position made it move left, how could you make it move right by `4` instead?
+Subtracting `4` from the spaceship's `x` position made it move left, so how could you make the spaceship move right by `4` instead?

 --- /hint ---

 --- hint ---

-You will need to use the same block, but with a different number:
+You need the same code block, but with a different number:

 ```blocks
 change x by ( )